ESASSASpace DebrisESOCSpacecraft OperationsGround Systems EngineeringESOC History

 Operations

-DSA-1 at New Norcia provides routine operations support to ESA's ongoing deep-space missions Mars Express, Rosetta and Venus Express, as well as to other missions including Ulysses, Cluster II and SOHO.
+DSA-1 at New Norcia provides routine operations support to ESA's ongoing deep-space missions Mars Express and Rosetta, as well as to other missions including Gaia and Cluster II.
 DSA-1 also supports Launch and Early Orbit Phase (LEOP), and provides support to missions operated by other agencies under resource-sharing agreements.

 Spectrum analyser display indicating first signals received from Stardust at DSA 1